Breast Cancer And Progesterone

 A simple way to protect yourself from breast cancer risk is to tackle any oestrogen dominance to minimise the risk of breast cancer and this is best done by reducing your risk factors.

-Supplementing with bioidentical natural progesterone is a critical first step, as is making sure you are not overweight as that means you will be producing additional oestrogen in your fat cells, particularly after a hysterectomy and at menopause.
+Supplementing with bioidentical natural progesterone is a critical first step.
+Next is making sure you are not overweight as that means you will be producing additional oestrogen in your fat cells, particularly after a hysterectomy and at menopause.

-What we need to ensure that it is the real hormone, and not a synthetic progestin, that is being used in any treatment regime.
+What you need to ensure that it is the real hormone, and not a synthetic progestin, that is being used in any treatment regime.

 Good hormone levels are essential to good health, and particularly in the case of all hormonal cancers, and it is progesterone that is the vital hormone to oppose excess oestrogen.